heejae1213/Pastagram/README.md

 The following **required** functionality is completed:

-- [x ] User sees app icon in home screen and styled launch screen.
+- [x] User sees app icon in home screen and styled launch screen.
 (1pt)
 - [x] User can sign up to create a new account.
 (1pt)
 - [x] User can log in.
 (1pt)
 - [x] User can take a photo, add a caption, and post it to the server.
 (3pt)